 DP3 is considered the most robust of the three dwelling property insurance policies because it can also cover other structures, personal property, loss of use or fair rental value (depending on how you use the property), liability, and medical payments.

 Fair rental value is a particularly important coverage for investment properties.
 It can cover lost rental income when the property is uninhabitable after a covered loss.

 Typically, a DP1 policy is used for vacant properties (and properties that will be vacant for at least 30 days).
 These might be properties pending a sale or assumed in probate that don’t have the need for robust coverage.
 Investors who plan on rehabbing a property to flip might also get a DP1 policy.

-However, if the property owner needs expanded coverage, the DP3 is usually the better policy.
-You might consider a DP3 policy if you want to:
+However, if the property owner needs expanded or more customizable coverage, DP3 is usually the better policy.
+You might consider a DP3 policy if you have:

-A DP1 policy usually isn’t the best option for a property with tenants, but if you’re a landlord on a super tight budget, it’s an option to consider.
+A DP1 policy usually isn’t the best option for a property with tenants.

-Let our experts help you find the dwelling fire policy that fits your needs and protects your investment.
+Let our team help you find the dwelling property insurance that fits your needs and protects your home.
 We crunch thousands of data points about your property to customize your coverage to fit your budget and your risks.
 To get a quote, apply online or give us a call.